OddCanons/flames_of_war/grey_aliens.md

 ## Alternate Aliens

-*This version of the alien invaders is intended for those who think grey aliens are too silly.*
+_This version of the alien invaders is intended for those who think grey aliens are too silly._

-“Their” von Neuman probe detected the first faint artificial radio transmissions from the system as it completed its long breaking impulse.
+_Their_ von Neuman probe detected the first faint artificial radio transmissions from the system as the probe completed its long breaking impulse.
 The probe spent two silent decades maneuvering into a solar orbit near the resource rich environment of the system’s primary asteroid belt.
-It continued to monitor the slowly growing transmissions from the third planet, learning to translate them, as it built the first machines it would use to “convert” the system.
-In addition to the conversion machines template, the probe retrieved neutralization templates from its design library, starting with the space tractors and mass displacement drives.
+It continued to monitor the slowly growing transmissions from the third planet, learning to translate them, as it built the first machines it would use to **convert** the system.
+In addition to the conversion machines template, the probe retrieved neutralization templates from its design library, starting with space tractors and mass displacement drives.

 ### Scenario: Alien Invasion (Late-War)